-Page 2 of 3 - The Bucs added a run in the top of the sixth on a single and run-scoring double down the left field line.
+The Bucs added a run in the top of the sixth on a single and run-scoring double down the left field line.

 In the Hawks' final at-bat, Noelle Edwards was robbed when her hot grounder between shortstop and third base was snagged by the shortstop who fired to first for the out.
 After a strikeout, Musser walked as she had to start the game, but she was stranded there on a game-ending pop out to shortstop.

 "Caravel is considered the best team in the state and has a long history of high quality softball with many state championships," said St. Georges coach Roger Seedorf.
 "Our girls looked forward to the challenge of playing the number-one team in the state, a highly talented pitcher, the best pitcher in the state, and an outstanding program such as Caravel's."